Flxible: History

-In 1913, Hugo H. Young and Carl F. Dudte founded the Flexible Side Car Company in Mansfield, Ohio, to manufacture motorcycle sidecars with a flexible mounting to the motorcycle that was designed by Young while he was owning and operating a Harley-Davidson dealership.
+In 1913, Hugo H. Young and Carl F. Dudte founded the Flexible Side Car Company in Mansfield, Ohio, to manufacture motorcycle sidecars with a flexible mounting to the motorcycle that was designed by Young while he owned and operated a Harley-Davidson dealership.
 The flexible mounting allowed the sidecar to lean on corners along with the motorcycle.
 With growing demand and financial assistance (and leadership) from Charles F. Kettering, a larger plant was opened in Loudonville, Ohio.
 In 1919, the company dropped the first "E" in "flexible" and changed its name to The Flxible Company so the name could be trademarked.

 After low-priced automobiles became available in the 1920s, the market for motorcycle sidecars dropped off and Flxible turned to other markets.
-Their first bus was 12-passenger Studebaker-chassis sedan, which was delivered to E.L.
+Their first bus was a 12-passenger Studebaker-chassis sedan, which was delivered to E.L.
 Harter in 1924.
 Harter operated a passenger line that ran from Ashland, Ohio to Mt.
 Vernon, Ohio.
 Herter purchased a second bus in April of 1925.
-Flxible also built Hearses and ambulancess, primarily based on Buick chassis.
+Flxible also built Hearses and ambulances, primarily based on Buick chassis.
 Ambulance and hearse production ceased in 1964.